 Optimize the three elements to maximize the impact of BJ Fogg’s Behavior Model

-As we revisit the Fogg Model graph, you can see that each element warrants its own effort and consideration because the message’s impact is only maximized when all three work in unison:
+As we revisit the Fogg Model graph, you can see that each element warrants its own effort and consideration.
+Because the message only has impact when all three work in unison:

-For instance, when ability factors (e.g. traits like affordability or usefulness), are deemed hard to accomplish by a consumer, a high level of motivation is necessary for the trigger to prompt success.
-Conversely, if a product or service is easily afforded, understood, or acquired, the ease of ability requires a much lower motivation level for the trigger to create success.
+For instance, when ability factors (e.g. traits like affordability or usefulness), are hard to accomplish by a consumer.
+A high level of motivation is necessary for the trigger to prompt success.

 The message must be consistent

-Of course, the most successful marketing strategies are those where the different components work well with each other and mutually foster engagement and action.
-Message matching is a critical factor in ultimately creating an enticing and emphatic message that leads to sales conversions.
-The message between a source ad and the accompanying landing page must be consistent in design, tone, and content to breed a sense of familiarity and reliability from a consumer’s perspective.
+Of course, the most successful marketing strategies are those where the different components work well with each other.
+Message matching is a critical factor in ultimately creating an enticing and emphatic message for sales conversions.
+The message between a source ad and the accompanying landing page must be consistent in design, tone, and content.

 Since success in advertising is often defined by a campaign’s ability to trigger some sort of emotional response from the consumer, even a small one, familiarity and reliability are critical components in creating an environment conducive to generating those emotional responses.

-If a consumer expects a particular atmosphere but experiences something altogether different, the BJ Fogg Behavior Model tells us a marketing strategy’s ability to persuade is severely hampered by such inconsistencies.
-Jarring a consumer with a mismatched message between an ad and a landing page is a quick way to destroy ROI and any hopes for a successful campaign and expanding sales.
+If a consumer expects a particular atmosphere but experiences something altogether different.
+Jarring a consumer with a mismatched between an ad and a landing page is a quick way to destroy ROI.

-In the following Mini example, the source ad uses a sales event as the motivation to prompt a user to click through.
+In the following Mini example, the source ad uses a sales event as motivation.
 However, once the corresponding page loads, there is absolutely no mention of the sale.
 This is the sort of mismatched message that can make conversions nearly impossible to achieve.
-Any sense of affordability in the price and reliability of the message have been severely hampered.

 Leverage the perception of scarcity

 The most obvious examples would include a countdown clock or limited-time-offer phrasing used as part of a call-to-action that would emphasize time limitations on a particular offer.
-From the consumer’s perspective, that countdown clock or expiring offer might enhance motivation and lend itself to a trigger more easily conducive to success.
+From the consumer’s perspective, that countdown clock or expiring offer might enhance motivation.

-In this Adobe landing page, the limited time offer is used to enhance the scarcity of the sale, thus motivating the user to click and act while it’s still available:
+The Adobe post-click landing page has a limited time to enhance the scarcity of the sale.
+Thus motivating the user to click and act while it’s still available:

-The perception of scarcity leverages a user’s fear of missing out on a sale that they may or may not run into again.
+The perception of scarcity leverages a user’s fear of missing out on a sale they may not run into again.
 It can serve as a persuasive, motivating tool when employed correctly.

 Be mindful of the elements at higher price points

 Similarly, companies should minimize the ability and effort needed by the consumer to trigger forward movement into the funnel.
-In terms of landing page construction and design, this can be accomplished with attention to detail to enhance the visitor experience as much as possible.
-A distinctive CTA button can such a detail by drawing focus and attention to the offer, easing the burden of the trigger to advance the sale.
+A distinctive CTA button can such a detail by drawing focus and attention to the offer.
+Hence, easing the burden of the trigger to advance the sale.

-These types of site improvements and detail can collectively pay tremendous dividends in enhancing the overall customer experience and provide an environment much more conducive to conversions.
+These types of site improvements and detail can collectively pay tremendous dividends.
+It helps to enhance the overall customer experience and provide an environment much more conducive to conversions.

 No detail is too small

 The smallest details can ultimately decide if prospects will convert or not.
-The most effective landing pages are far more evolved than the simple splash pages of yesterday’s marketing strategies and a critical component of a successful marketing strategy.
+The most effective post-click landing pages are far more evolved than the simple splash pages of yesterday’s marketing strategies.

-As evidenced by the Fogg behavior model, the consumer is only persuaded to take action when particular criteria are met.
-Ads and landing pages must be viewed as two sides of the same coin, displaying a high degree of consistency in voice, tone, and content.
-Improper design significantly impairs the three critical elements in Fogg’s Behavior Model and, therefore, hampers a marketing strategy’s ability to generate conversions.
+According to the Fogg behavior model, the consumer only takes action when particular criteria are met.
+Ads and post-click landing pages are two sides of the same coin.
+Displaying a high degree of consistency in voice, tone, and content.
+Improper design significantly impairs the three critical elements in Fogg’s Behavior Model.
+Therefore, hampers a marketing strategy’s ability to generate conversions.